Oh the weather outside might be frightful, but we find the cold weather delightful!

 Address: Hwy 60, P.O.
 Box 219

-Starting in January, the Humber Arboretum offers guided group snowshoe tours which explore the 250 acre grounds.
-The guided tours are weather permitting, so if an event gets cancelled you can round up your own group and go on your own excursion.
+Starting in January, the Humber Arboretum offers guided group snowshoe tours which explore the 250-acre grounds.
+The guided tours are weather permitting, so if an event gets canceled you can round up your own group and go on your own excursion.